What You Need to Know About Home Equity Loans

 Two Types of Home Equity Loans

-Depending on your financial needs, you can choose between two types of home equity loans: home equity lines of credit (HELOCs) or fixed-rate loans.
+Depending on your financial needs, you can choose between two types of home equity loans: home equity lines of credit (HELOCs)

 Home Equity Lines of Credit